 with:

-bundler-cache: true # runs 'bundle install' and caches installed gems automatically
+# Runs 'bundle install' and caches installed gems automatically

 # - name: Install Minify deb package on Ubuntu